aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 Sometimes you may need to limit the ability to edit a document and only allow certain actions with it.
 This can be useful to prevent other people from editing sensitive and confidential information in your document.

 Aspose.Words enables you to restrict editing a document by setting a restriction type.
-In addition, Aspose.Words also enables you to specify write protection settings for a document.
+In addition, Aspose.Words also allows you to specify write protection settings for a document.

 This article explains how to use Aspose.Words to select a restriction type, how to add or remove protection, and how to make unrestricted editable regions.